|

 Metering and intent: Your camera has a built-in automatic exposure meter, which usually does a pretty good job of deciding the exposure value of a scene.
 Let it.
 Although some people succsfully use manual exposure for dance, I find that for the performances I shoot the lighting changes too rapidly and too much from scene to scene and from one point on the stage to another.
 However, there are a few metering situations that the camera consistently gets wrong, and you will have to step in and make a correction by twisting a dial.

 A common problem in dance photography is when there is an area of the image that you would like to be dark black.
 The default metering scheme of the camera tries to pull detail out of every image; if there is a large black area the camera will try to make it gray rather than black.
 If you truly want it to remain black, you need to tell the camera that.
-The way you do it is exposure compensation, which should be set up on a dial operated by your right thumb on the back of the camera.
+The way you do it is exposure compensation, which often is set up on a dial operated by your right thumb on the back of the camera.
 To keep a dark area black, dial in negative exposure compensation: tell the camera you want the picture to be darker than the camera guessed, by moving the dial.
 In the two images below, I used an exposure compensation of -2 stops.

 |